 At the age of 26, Fayzi is a sensational young prospect at 135 pounds.
-Before his debut, he was an elite amateur at the international level – a two-time Olympic representative for his native Uzbekistan who won the gold medal at 141 pounds at the 2016 Olympic Games.
+Before his debut, he was an elite amateur at the international level – a two-time Olympic representative for his native Uzbekistan and the gold medalist at 141 pounds at the 2016 Olympic Games.
 He also won silver medals at the 2015 Asian Championships and World Championships.

 He was back in the ring a month later on May 20 in New York and won an eight-round unanimous decision against Agustine Mauras.